AdobeDocs/experience-manager-learn.en/help/assets-essentials/basics/using.md

 # Using Assets Essentials

-Learn how to discover how to download assets in Assets Essentials.
+Learn how to filter, search, and download assets in Assets Essentials.

 >[!VIDEO](https://video.tv.adobe.com/v/335861/?quality=12&learn=on)